-It increases uncertainty in business decision-making, and could make investments less profitable.
-Thus, investment decreases and growth and employment may fall too.
+It increases uncertainty in business decision-making and could make investments less profitable.
+Thus, investment decreases and, as a result, growth and employment may fall too.

 Exports become more expensive, so they become less competitive abroad and as a result net trade may decline.